liza-kl/raven-project/README.md

 - You need at least Java Version 11 on your machine
 - Please download the [0.9.1-4.2.2](https://github.com/utopia-rise/godot-kotlin-jvm/releases/tag/0.9.1-4.2.2) of the Godot/JVM framework
-- If you are under macOS, please move the Godot Application to the Applications folder.
+- If you are under macOS, please move the Godot Application to the Applications folder: `/Applications/Godot.app/Contents/MacOS/Godot`
 - For "enhanced" developer experience, please consider [downloading](https://github.com/tmux/tmux/wiki) `tmux`

 ### Installation